DMGiulioRomano/latex-docker/README.md

 If you don't want to use `latexmk` you are free to issue any command you want (`latex`, `pdflatex`, `xelatex`, etc.) and it should just work.
 For more complex building processes, using a building tool such as `make` is advised.
-In that case you'll need to install it by issuing `apk add make` inside the container.
+In that case you'll need to install it by issuing apt-get update && apt-get install -y make inside the container.

 ## Versions